Representing model inadequacy: A stochastic operator approach: Formulation of the model inadequacy

 In the figure, the $\mathcal{D}$ and $\mathcal{R}$ operators correspond to the deterministic detailed and reduced models introduced above.
 The operator $\mathcal{R}^G$ denotes the reduced mechanism used with a general stochastic inadequacy model, $\mathcal{G}_{\omega}$, where $\omega$ is a set of random variables.
 For example, $\mathcal{G}_{\omega}$ could be a purely statistical model that is trained based on observations of the detailed model reaction rates.
 On the other hand, this term could represent an augmentation of the chemical mechanism obtained by incorporating more reactions from the detailed model.
 In this case, the model inadequacy representation would in fact be deterministic (with $\omega = \{\}$).
 This approach would necessitate more information about the true chemical reaction than we expect to have or are willing to use and thus is not generally applicable.

 Here we take an approach which is intermediate between a strictly statistical representation and a strictly physics-based approach.
 Physics is incorporated into the approach in that we insist that the inadequacy representation respect certain known features of the system, but, since our knowledge of the true dynamics is incomplete, the model is necessarily stochastic, implying that there is a range of behaviors consistent with our knowledge.
 In the chemical kinetics case, we know that errors in the model are due to unrepresented species and unrepresented pathways by which species transform into each other.
-Further, both atoms and energy must be conserved and species' concentrations and temperature must remain non-negative.
+Further, both atoms and energy must be conserved and species concentrations and temperature must remain non-negative.
 To account for the effects of the missing species and reactions and to satisfy these constraints, a stochastic operator representation of the inadequacy is posed, as shown on the bottom left of Figure~\ref{fig:flow}.
 The reduced model $\mathcal{R}^S$ plus the stochastic inadequacy operator $\mathcal{S}$ is called the operator model $\mathcal{O}$.
+Note that the the physical basis of the inadequacy representation gives structure to the operator, while the statistical aspect gives it the flexibility needed to represent the error over a wide range of conditions and allows it to be calibrated to data.

 For clarity of notation, the superscripts ($D$, $R$, $G$, $S$) on either the state vector $\bm{x}$ or the reduced model $\mathcal{R}$ are included to reflect the model at hand.
 As will become clear, to satisfy the requirements mentioned above, the inadequacy formulation alters the state vector $\bm{x}$ and the reduced model operator $\mathcal{R}$, so $\bm{x}^S$ and $\mathcal{R}^S$ differ from the corresponding $\bm{x}^R$ and $\mathcal{R}$.